 PDMS was diluted using xylene and a sample was placed in a vacuum desiccator to remove any air trapped by the PDMS.
 SEM images were taken after every fabrication step and SEM images of the final samples are reported in the manuscript.
 The various VACNT membranes were purchased from DK Nanomaterials Co.
 Ltd. Company, which also measured the dimensions of CNTs using TEM and their densities using SEM.

 The fabrication method is summarised as follows: VACNTs on silicon wafers of different VACNT densities were purchased from DK Nanomaterials Co.
 Ltd (China).
 A two-step fabrication process was used to develop the membranes.
 First, PDMS was deposited onto the purchased VACNTs using spin coating; second, 25 µm thick membranes were sliced out of the VACNTs + PDMS block using a microtome machine.
 Figure 2 shows the fabrication steps used for the development of the VACNT membranes.
 A glass substrate was uses as a mechanical support onto which the Si wafer (which has the VACNTs) was glued.
 The glass support was subsequently removed before the VACNT membranes were sliced.

-Vertically aligned carbon nanotubes (VACNT) membrane parameters used to calculate the permeability and enhancement factor
+Table 1 shows the parameters used to calculate permeability and the enhancement factor for each membrane.

 The results shown in Fig. 6 also indicate that the average diameter of the CNT is less than 10 nm (average iron oxide nanoparticle size) and that the gaps between the VACNT were completely occupied by PDMS (Vatanpour et al. 2011; Zhang et al. 2015; Zhao et al. 2009a).